jrford32/Networking-Concepts/README.md

 </p>
 <p>
 The next protocol we will look at is DNS.
 To see how DNS is displayed in Wireshark, go to your command line so we can search the IP address for a website.
 The first website I used was Google.
-Enter 'nslookup www.google.com' and you should see the DNS traffic in Wireshark along with the ip address for Google.
+Enter 'nslookup www.google.com' and you should see the DNS traffic in Wireshark along with the IP address for Google.
 I did the same thing for Netflix, 'nslookup www.netflix.com'.
 </p>
 <br />